 In France and elsewhere in the world, the Group supports financial inclusion through the implementation of new banking models, and combats poverty and exclusion through partnerships with microfinance and investment in impact funds.

-The Societe Generale and Crédit du Nord retail banking networks, in keeping with their regulatory obligations as defined in Article R. 312-4-3 of the French Monetary and Financial Code, have implemented a detection and monitoring system, combining internal warning mechanisms and KYC intelligence, for customers considerred to be in financial hardship.
+The Societe Generale and Crédit du Nord retail banking networks, in keeping with their regulatory obligations as defined in Article R. 312-4-3 of the French Monetary and Financial Code, have implemented a detection and monitoring system, combining internal warning mechanisms and 'Know Your Client' requirements, for customers considerred to be in financial hardship.
 This system enables the Bank to contact these customers in writing, systematically and at the earliest opportunity, to propose a meeting with their financial advisor to present them with a specific offer designed to limit costs in the event of an incident.

 Societe Generale introduced a dedicated process in 2004 to ensure the responsible management of over-indebted customers.
 It maintains services for bank accounts that receive income, except in special cases, and informs over-indebted customers of alternative payment methods to cheques.
 Debtors continue to benefit from any overdrafts already granted.